pytransitions/transitions/README.md

 ### <a name="bug-reports"></a>I have a [bug report/issue/question]...
 For bug reports and other issues, please open an issue on GitHub.

 For usage questions, post on Stack Overflow, making sure to tag your question with the `transitions` and `python` tags.
+Do not forget to have a look at the [extended examples](./examples)!

 For any other questions, solicitations, or large unrestricted monetary gifts, email [Tal Yarkoni](mailto:tyarkoni@gmail.com).